-Born in Trapezunta, Pontus in 1856, Konstantinos Konstantinidis was a merchant and one of the first to initiate the movement for an independent Republic of Pontus.
-He was the president of the Pan-Pontian Congress of the Greeks of Pontus which took place in Marseille between the 22nd of January and the 4th of February 1918.
-His father was the notable Captain Georghi Pasha, mayor of Kerasunta.
-His mother was from the well known Hatzikakouloglou family of Trapezunta.
+Born in Trapezunta (Tr: Trabzon) Pontus in 1856, Konstantinos Konstantinidis was a merchant and one of the first to initiate the movement for an independent Republic of Pontus.
+He was the president at the Pan-Pontian Congress of the Greeks of Pontus which took place in Marseille between the 22nd of January and the 4th of February 1918.
+His father was the notable Captain Yorghi Pasha, mayor of Kerasunta (Tr: Giresun).
+His mother was from the well known Hatzicakouloglou family of Trapezunta.

 He spent his childhood years in Kerasunta, then moved to Athens to further his studies.
 He remained in Athens until 1878.
 At the age of 22 he moved to Marseille to live with his uncle Dionysios who worked as a merchant.
 He lived with his uncle for 4 years.